 Pregnancy Back Pain Controlled by your Core

 Let’s get to the core of this matter.
 Your deep core strength (which you can learn how to properly and safely strengthen your deep core with my Prenatal Membership here) and function are as important to preventing pregnancy back pain as it is to the maintenance of your well-being.
 Your core helps to give your body and spine the support it needs for your growing baby.

 When we discuss the concept of core training, we are not referencing the type of basic ab workouts that tone the tummy for aesthetic purposes.
 We instead are referencing the exercises that specifically target your inner core muscles that run from your hips to your shoulders.
 Your core includes the entirety of your trunk, pelvis, glutes, and the ever-sensitive lower back.
 Your ribs, your spine, your diaphragm, the lower ribs are all part of the core.
 Your baby is also a part of your core for the duration of your pregnancy.

 During your pregnancy, your core is holding and nurturing the growing fetus.
 Your abs are essentially hugging the infant, which is all the more reason to get to the ‘core’ of this issue–to improve and enhance your deep core function to prevent pregnancy back pain.

 While it may seem like a ton of work to practice engaging your deep core, I can tell you it really will make all the difference in how your back (and the rest of your body) feels.

 The core takes on a whole other and very important meaning when you are exercising for two.
-Indeed, whenever you undergo significant bodily changes, it is particularly important to power up and train yourself for preventing pregnancy back pain.
-And when you are carrying your baby, when you are preparing to undergo the always complex child delivery process, the state and sanctity of the bodily core takes on a whole new and particularly vital significance.
+Indeed, whenever you undergo significant bodily changes, it is particularly important to power up and trains yourself for preventing pregnancy back pain.
+And when you are carrying your baby, when you are preparing to undergo the always complex child delivery process, the state and sanctity of the bodily core take on a whole new and particularly vital significance.

 How to Prevent and Relieve Pregnancy Back Pain